fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@botami143/i-have-found-microsoft-subdomain-website-database-list-database-username-password-1dab07d0c8ea">-I have Found Microsoft Subdomain Website database list, database username, password </a>

 <a href="https://bugcrowd.com/disclosures/f7ce8504-0152-483b-bbf3-fb9b759f9f89/critical-local-file-read-in-electron-desktop-app">-Critical Local File Read in Electron Desktop App</a>

+<a href="https://hackerone.com/reports/1596663">-Admin can create a hidden admin account which even the owner can not detect and remove and do administrative actions on the application.</a>

 <a href="https://adityashende17.medium.com/hijacking-accounts-with-host-manipulation-using-collaborator-969f3234b29f">-Hijacking accounts with host manipulation using collaborator</a>